abd123482/Task_Master_Full_Project/README.md

-# Task_Master_Full_Project
+# 📝 Task Master – Full Project

-This project is the frontend and backend for the TASKMASTER website, which helps users create, manage, and track tasks.
-It allows setting deadlines, priority levels, and task statuses, as well as filtering, editing, and deleting tasks.
+Task Master is a full-stack web application that helps users create, manage, and track tasks.
+It allows setting deadlines, priorities, and statuses, as well as filtering, editing, and deleting tasks easily.

+🚀 Features

+Add, edit, and delete tasks

+Set deadlines and priority levels (High, Medium, Low)

+Mark tasks as To do, In Progress, or Done

+Filter and sort tasks by priority, status, or deadline

+Clean and responsive user interface

+🛠️ Tech Stack

+Frontend: React && CSS

+Backend: Node.js (Express)